How to escape the crowds in Dubrovnik, Croatia

 There is no doubt that Dubrovnik is a stunningly beautiful city.
 Surrounded by ancient city walls, perched on the edge of the blue waters of the Adriatic Sea, its popularity soared after the Game of Thrones series used it as its “King’s Landing” location.
 Lord Byron called it “the pearl of the Adriatic,” and he was right.

-Disclosure: A link within this post was sponsored by 12Go.
-Other links may be affiliate links, which means if you click on them and make a purchase, I will receive a small commission.
+Disclosure: This article contains affiliate links, which means if you click on them and make a purchase, I will receive a small commission.

 The Old Town of Dubrovnik is small: 96.7 ha (239 acres) inside its old walls, according to Wikipedia.
 Firmly established by the Middle Ages, it was ruled by a string of powers over the centuries, though generally not directly: it enjoyed the “protection” of the Byzantine Empire at one point, for example, it was a “vassal state” of Hungary, and later it became a “tributary” of the Ottoman Empire.
 In other words, it stayed relatively independent and its wealth grew.
 By the 15th and 16th century, it had become an important maritime city rivalling Venice.
 It was during that time that its beautiful Renaissance buildings were built.
 Unfortunately, an earthquake in 1667 destroyed many of them and weakened the state; 5000 citizens of the city died.